 The Chinese Communist Party (CCP) espouses a principle of collective leadership, in which the Politburo Standing Committee (PSC) makes important decisions by consensus.
 However, it is not known whether such a majority rule is employed in practice.
 This paper studies the appointment of party cadres into positions of power as a means of uncovering a general decision-making mechanism within the CCP.
 We provide reduced-form results showing that appointments are decided by the PSC, who selectively promote candidates in their social networks.
 This motivates a novel model of collective leadership in which PSC members play a coalition game to promote their preferred candidates.
 The majority rule is represented by a minimum constraint on the size of winning coalitions.
 Estimating our model, we show that appointments to positions above the vice-provincial minister level requires support from 75% of the PSC members on average.
 This cutoff varies depending on the President in power, ranging from 50% under Deng to 80% under Jiang and Hu.
 Estimating political factions using modularity clustering, we find that factional penalties operate in parallel to the majority rule.
 Our method can be useful for understanding decision-making in non-democracies more generally.

-Researchers who estimate treatment effects using a regression discontinuity design (RDD) typically assume that there are no spillovers between the treated and control units.
-This may be unrealistic.
-We characterize the estimand of RDD in a setting where spillovers occur between units that are close in their values of the running variable.
-Under the assumption that spillovers are linear-in-means, we show that the estimand depends on the ratio of two terms: (1) the radius over which spillovers occur and (2) the choice of bandwidth used for the local linear regression.
-Specifically, RDD estimates direct treatment effect when radius is of larger order than the bandwidth, and total treatment effect when radius is of smaller order than the bandwidth.
-In the more realistic regime where radius is of similar order as the bandwidth, the RDD estimand is a mix of the above effects.
-To recover direct and spillover effects, we propose incorporating estimated spillover terms into local linear regression -- the local analog of peer effects regression.
-We also clarify the settings under which the donut-hole RD is able to eliminate the effects of spillovers.
+This paper studies regression discontinuity designs (RDD) when linear-in-means spillovers occur between units that are close in their running variable.
+We show that the RDD estimand depends on the ratio of two terms: (1) the radius over which spillovers occur and (2) the choice of bandwidth used for the local linear regression.
+RDD estimates direct treatment effect when radius is of larger order than the bandwidth and total treatment effect when radius is of smaller order than the bandwidth.
+When the two are of similar order, the RDD estimand need not have a causal interpretation.
+To recover direct and spillover effects in the intermediate regime, we propose to incorporate estimated spillover terms into local linear regression.
+Our estimator is consistent and asymptotically normal and we provide bias-aware confidence intervals for direct treatment effects and spillovers.
+In the setting of Gonzalez (2021), we detect endogenous spillovers in voter fraud during the 2009 Afghan Presidential election.
+We also clarify when the donut-hole design addresses spillovers in RDD.

 This paper studies the properties of linear regression on centrality measures when network data is sparse -- that is, when there are many more agents than links per agent -- and when they are measured with error.
 We make three contributions in this setting: (1) We show that OLS estimators can become inconsistent under sparsity and characterize the threshold at which this occurs, with and without measurement error.
 This threshold depends on the centrality measure used.
 Specifically, regression on eigenvector is less robust to sparsity than on degree and diffusion.
 (2) We develop distributional theory for OLS estimators under measurement error and sparsity, finding that OLS estimators are subject to asymptotic bias even when they are consistent.
 Moreover, bias can be large relative to their variances, so that bias correction is necessary for inference.
 (3) We propose novel bias correction and inference methods for OLS with sparse noisy networks.
 Simulation evidence suggests that our theory and methods perform well, particularly in settings where the usual OLS estimators and heteroskedasticity-consistent/robust t-tests are deficient.
 Finally, we demonstrate the utility of our results in an application inspired by De Weerdt and Dercon (2006), in which we study the relationship between consumption smoothing and informal insurance in Nyakatoke, Tanzania.

 Social disruption occurs when a policy creates or destroys many network connections between agents.
 It is a costly side effect of many interventions and so a growing empirical literature recommends measuring and accounting for social disruption when evaluating the welfare impact of a policy.
 However, there is currently little work characterizing what can actually be learned about social disruption from data in practice.
-In this paper, we consider the problem of identifying social disruption in a research design that is popular in the literature.
-We provide two sets of identification results.
-First, we show that social disruption is not generally point identified, but informative bounds can be constructed using the eigenvalues of the network adjacency matrices observed by the researcher.
-Second, we show that point identification follows from a theoretically motivated monotonicity condition, and we derive a closed form representation.
-We apply our methods in two empirical illustrations and find large policy effects that otherwise might be missed by alternatives in the literature.
+In this paper, we consider the problem of identifying social disruption in an experimental setting.
+We show that social disruption is not generally point identified, but informative bounds can be constructed by rearranging the eigenvalues of the marginal distribution of network connections between pairs of agents identified from the experiment.
+We apply our bounds to the setting of Banerjee et al. (2021) and find large disruptive effects that the authors miss by only considering regression estimates.

 This paper introduces a transparent framework to identify the informational content of FOMC announcements.
 We do so by modelling the expectations of the FOMC and private sector agents using state of the art computational linguistic tools on both FOMC statements and New York Times articles.
 We identify the informational content of FOMC announcements as the projection of high frequency movements in financial assets onto differences in expectations.
 Our recovered series is intuitively reasonable and shows that information disclosure has a significant impact on the yields of short-term government bonds.